bacardi55/gtl/README.md

 cli_limit = 10
 # Mode: either cli or tui
 mode = "tui"
+# If false, standard ascii characters will be used.
+tui_status_emoji = false
 ```

 By default, gtl will look for ~/.config/gtl/gtl.toml .
 It will create it if needed.